devonmpowell/PyPSI/README.md

-### PSI: The Phase Space Intersector
+# PSI

-A Python extension for volume-sampling cosmological density and velocity fields on Cartesian grids using the Phase Space Sheet discretization.
+`PSI` (the Phase Space Intersector) is a Python module for post-processing the outputs of cosmological simulations. `PSI` applies the Phase Space Sheet discretization (see [Abel et al. 2012](https://ui.adsabs.harvard.edu/abs/2012MNRAS.427...61A/abstract)) to a set of particles, then volume-samples the density and velocity fields (as well as higher-order moments) onto a Cartesian grid.
+Anyone can use `PSI` to produce smooth and continuous density and velocity maps from particle data!
+The volume-sampling procedure is geometrically exact, and converves mass down to machine precision.

 The low-level volume-sampling routines are based on the [r3d software](https://github.com/devonmpowell/r3d), described in